sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-11-gjirokaster.md

 ![Alt text](/images/travel2/PXL_20230811_132936595.jpg)

 There were so many questions from Ben as he caught most of what the guide said, that we had to explain the cold war and communism to him.
 I struggle a lot about what to tell kids and when about things like this.
-We discussed the Berlin Wall and why is was there for so long before we went to Berlin, but I always worry how they will interpretate if their minds will dwell on the depression of it all too much.
+We discussed the Berlin Wall and why is was there for so long before we went to Berlin, but I always worry how they will interpret if their minds will dwell on the depression of it all too much.
 We went ahead full throttle as we snacked on some fruits we bought and the biggest apricot we had ever seen.

 ![Alt text](/images/travel2/PXL_20230811_140440604.jpg)